World leaders seeks ways to strengthen global supply chains

-ROME : U.S. President Joe Biden and 16 other world leaders on Sunday discussed action to make supply chains more resilient in the face of any future health crises, as well as climate change and even planned attacks.
+ROME: US President Joe Biden and 16 other world leaders on Sunday (Oct 31) discussed action to make supply chains more resilient in the face of any future health crises, as well as climate change and even planned attacks.

 Supply chain problems have emerged as the global economy has pulled out of a pandemic-induced recession and threaten to slow recovery.
 They have already stoked inflation.